“This class is the funnest thing I’ve ever done in my life!” ~ Mr. Pelham

 - While it’s not impossible that you’ll be informed on the same day whether you passed or not, don’t hold your breath.
 I’d like this to be the case, but it remains to be seen just how this is going to play out.
 See the bullet point just below to understand just why this is.

-- If you’d like to audition but you can’t make it on July 18, and you want to persuade me not to make the final call until I’ve had a chance to see you audition live, then you need to send me a video audition via YouTube or Facebook or through some other means upon which we can agree.
+- If you’d like to audition but you can’t make it on JANUARY 9, and you want to persuade me not to make the final call until I’ve had a chance to see you audition live, then you need to send me a video audition via YouTube or Facebook or through some other means upon which we can agree.
 You won’t be accepted without a live audition, but if you’re a real firecracker, I might just postpone making the final call until we can schedule for me to see you audition live.
 The sooner you inform me and get me your video, the better.
 Contact me here to discuss it.
+You can send your video up through Sunday, January 10.

 - You will be auditioning in front of everyone else who is there to audition.
 This is part of the test—seeing how you’ll handle an audience.